- potassium chloride

 The patient's clinical status and laboratory parameters (fluid balance, blood and urine electrolytes as well as acid-base balance) must be monitored during use of this solution.

-Depending on the volume and rate of infusion, intravenous administration of Maintelyte solution can cause fluid and/or solute overload resulting in overhydration/hypervolemia therefore high volume infusion must be used under specific monitoring in patients with cardiac, pulmonary or renal failure.
+Depending on the volume and rate of infusion, intravenous administration of Maintelyte solution can cause fluid and/or solute overload resulting in overhydration/hypervolaemia therefore high volume infusion must be used under specific monitoring in patients with cardiac, pulmonary or renal failure.

 Maintelyte solution should be administered with particular caution to hypervolaemic or overhydrated patients.
-Solutions containing sodium chloride should be carefully administered to patients with hypertension, heart failure, peripheral or pulmonary oedema, impaired renal function, pre-eclampsia, aldosteronism, or other conditions associated with sodium retention (see also 4.5).
+Solutions containing sodium chloride should be carefully administered to patients with hypertension, heart failure, peripheral or pulmonary oaedema, impaired renal function, pre-eclampsia, aldosteronism, or other conditions associated with sodium retention (see also 4.5).

 Use in patients with severe renal impairment